Robert Mullahey dished out the offense to a .406 success rate in his debut as playmaker.

 Prior to joining Pepperdine, Hunt worked at Harvard-Westlake High School as an assistant to former Pepperdine assistant coach Adam Black.
 The pair led the team to a state championship in 2007.
 Hunt has also coached at the Marv Dunphy Volleyball Camp, and has participated in Gold Medal Squared coaching clinics across the United States since 2007.

-Hunt graduated from UCLA in 2008 with a bachelor’s degree in history.
-A native of Glendale, Calif., he earned his master’s degree in coaching and athletic administration from Concordia in 2011.
+A native of Glendale, Calif., Hunt graduated from UCLA in 2008 with a bachelor’s degree in history.